 4. BEYOND EUTROPHICATION:

-Because our Biotechnology Solutions for water quality management were developed from first principles by integrating engineering and biotechnology expertise to manage physical conditions in a biotic system in order to manage nutrient processing through the Nutrient Cycle, it is an effective tool for water quality management throughout the Water Cycle.
-This is evidenced by the fact that they have been successfully deployed in conventional wastewater treatment plants of all design, wastewater treatment for intensive livestock operations, and intensive aquaculture operations too.
+Clean-Flo's Biotechnology Solutions for water quality management were developed from first principles.
+They integrate engineering and biotechnology expertise to manage physical conditions, manage nutrient processing through the Nutrient Cycle, and effectively improve water quality throughout the Water Cycle.
+This is evidenced by the fact that they have been successfully deployed not only in natural environments, but in conventional wastewater treatment plants of all designs, wastewater treatment for intensive livestock operations, and intensive aquaculture operations as well.